Welcome to Charmouth Local History Society

 We have updated the free Charmouth History Trail leaflet and it is available to download here.

-The full 24-page booklet is available from the society and outlets in the village at a cost of £2.00.
+The full 24-page booklet is available from the CLHS online store (£3 postage included) or shops in the village for £2.
 The Charmouth History Trail is also available on your mobile phone, tablet or PC as an interactive Google Earth page here